-The Clumsies deserves to go on top of the list after being voted twice in a row as one of the world’s best 50 bars for 2015 and 2016 by Drinks International Magazine.
+The Clumsies has been voted twice in a row as one of the world’s best 50 bars for 2015 and 2016 by Drinks International Magazine.
 Located in a beautifully restored neo-classical building, The Clumsies is an all day bar offering high-end cocktails and premium spirits.
 It attracts a cool crowd of all ages and offers an extensive unpretentious menu from breakfast through to dinner, making it a quasi restaurant and a great spot for a coffee break during the day.

 This hidden all day bar with its vintage theme is located close to the popular night spots of Kolokotroni Street and has been a hit with the locals from the day it opened.
 Paying homage to old “blue eyes”, this long narrow bar sees patrons spilling out onto the pavement, where additional tables and chairs are set up and are well serviced.
 Its décor and cocktail list are inspired by the ‘50s and ‘60s and has a fun relaxed atmosphere.
 Many start the night here before moving on to the next hotspot.

 Borsalino, 59 Kolokotroni